beginner paraglider

 A Safe wing is one that YOU as the pilot can control and recover in all conditions that you will be flying in, nothing else.
 The passive safety of the Paraglider can help improve this especially if the pilot is a beginner, but a “safe” wing can still be dangerous in the wrong conditions or flown incorrectly.

-A lot of pilots feel the temptation to buy wing with a higher EN rating when they first start out.
+A lot of pilots feel the temptation to buy wings with a higher EN rating when they first start out.

 They hear more advanced pilots saying that the EN-A wings are slow and not very responsive.
 That they don’t have as good of a glide ratio as higher aspect wings so they are not as good for cross country.